Here are my comments in response to a swimmer’s question about when to use the 4-Beat Kick and/or 6-Beat Kick:

 At the beginning of learning a 2BK, most humans tend to move their legs in a scissor-like counter-force way – one leg/foot pressing backward and one leg/foot pressing forward.
 This may likely be attributed to our land-mammal instinct.
 This is what holds the body steady against the alternating asymmetrical kicking force.
 This may be the way to make a nice 4BK/6BK but this is not the way to make a nice 2BK.
 However, you may likely need to begin working on the 2BK connection with such a scissors-like kick at first – getting the rhythm is the most important first step.
 You’ll just need to learn to stop the scissors in the next step of your refinement.

-Ultimately, you will want a 2BK that has only the back foot applying a down-ward pressure, while the other foot is holding its place in a long-body line.
-As the left back foot presses, the body will rotate onto right-side streamline.
+Ultimately, you will want a 2BK that has only the (Skate side) back foot applying a down-ward pressure, while the other foot (non-Skate side) is holding its place in a long-body line.
+As the left Skate side foot presses, the body will rotate onto right-side streamline.
 The right leg will gently swing back nearly into position to press at the appointed moment, to assist the body rotating onto left-side streamline.
 At the appointed time, there is a slight drop in the knee and a slight lift of the heel – all keeping within the envelope of the body – then ‘flick’ at the precise moment to finish the body rotation.

 There is no scissors, counter-force kick happening.
 Only one foot is pressing, while the other is ‘resting’ so-to-speak.
 They take turns – one pressing, while the other holds the streamline.